Cincinnati-Design-LAB/architour/README.md

   - [✔️] Convert existing content
   - [✔️] Put in publishing mechanism (draft mode)
   - [ ] Should not be able to publish without core attributes
-  - [ ] Figure out what to do with renovation history and make adjustments
+  - [✔️] Figure out what to do with renovation history and make adjustments
+    - Put a placeholder in there for now, and going through every building before going live
   - [✔️] When not in edit mode, a tour should not attach draft or invalid buildings
   - [ ] Show that there are validation errors when in edit mode
 - [ ] Responsive styles